RektifyAI/adv-attack-analysis/dataset/README.md

 # Rektify Exploratory Attack Library(REAL) dataset

 The Rektify Exploratory Attack Library(REAL) dataset is the end point to data curation tasks.
-The vision for the dataset is to become an NFT so that others that use R.E.A.L. will have co-ownership Sena data.
+The vision for the dataset is to become an NFT so that others that use REAL. will have co-ownership Sena data.
 By way of smart contracts we can prove the provenance of REAL data.

 <!-- image -->
 <p align="center">